Tripartite entanglement in mixed-spin triangle trimmer: Introduction

 \section{Introduction}

-Quantum entanglement, as a fundamental phenomenon in quantum mechanics, has attracted increasing attention recently due to its key role in quantum communication and information processing paradigms \cite{ent,guhne,bephys54,bephys76,ekert}.
-This non-classical correlation serves as a cornerstone for various quantum technologies, including quantum teleportation \cite{bephys70, bouwlondon, chophys95, jinnature, baurphys, bjphysrev}, quantum computing \cite{kokphysmod, kimphysrev, brodphysrev}, and quantum cryptography \cite{vedral89, avellaphysrev}.
+Quantum entanglement, as a fundamental phenomenon in quantum mechanics, has recently attracted increasing attention due to its key role in quantum communication and information processing paradigms~\cite{ent,guhne,bephys54,bephys76,ekert}.
+This non-classical correlation serves as a cornerstone for various quantum technologies, including quantum teleportation \cite{bephys70, bouwlondon, chophys95, jinnature, baurphys, bjphysrev}, quantum computing \cite{kokphysmod, kimphysrev, brodphysrev}, and quantum cryptography~\cite{vedral89, avellaphysrev}.
 Moreover, the study of entanglement has yielded significant insights in diverse fields, ranging from black hole physics, where it has facilitated progress in applying quantum field theory methods, to the investigation of quantum phase transitions and collective phenomena in many-body systems and condensed matter physics.
-In the last decades, significant research efforts have focused on investigating the entanglement properties of quantum spin clusters and molecular magnets \cite{molmag, kahn}, motivated by compelling evidence suggesting that molecular magnets could serve as promising candidates for a physical realization of qubits in quantum information technologies \cite{los01, ste08, ses15}.
-This rapidly growing field has generated a substantial body of literature exploring various aspects of quantum entanglement in multi-body spin systems \cite{ana11, abg11, ana12, str14, car18, sou19, sou20, ada20, cen20, eki20, kar20, str20, gal21, gal21b, gal22, ben22, zad22, zhe22, mer, ghan24}, contributing to our understanding of quantum correlations at the molecular scale and their potential applications in quantum information science.
+In the last decades, significant research efforts have focused on investigating the entanglement properties of quantum spin clusters and molecular magnets \cite{molmag, kahn}, motivated by compelling evidence suggesting that molecular magnets could serve as promising candidates for a physical realization of qubits in quantum information technologies.
+At the moment, several schemes of quantum computers working with molecular magnets are proposed \cite{los01, ste08, ses15}.
+This rapidly growing field has generated a substantial body of literature exploring various aspects of quantum entanglement in many-body spin systems \cite{ana11, ana12, str14, car18, sou19, sou20, ada20, cen20, eki20, kar20, str20, gal21, gal21b, gal22, ben22, zad22, zhe22, mer, ghan24}, contributing to our understanding of quantum correlations at the molecular scale and their potential applications in quantum information science.